-DIRECTOR DECISION - DD145
+DIRECTOR DECISION - DD 186

-Title: CACI Paycheck Data
+Title: Renewal of Licence for CACI Paycheck Data

 Executive summary

 OPDC is seeking to better understand household incomes and consequent housing affordability in the OPDC area.
 This will enable officers to analyse and determine the likely affordability of different housing types to people living locally; and particularly for intermediate housing products (such as Shared Ownership and Discount Market Rent) for people not eligible for social housing and emerging co-living housing products, which are primarily aimed at younger single person households.